JuliaDataScience/JuliaDataScience/contents/stats.md

 ## Dispersion Measures {#sec:stats_dispersion}

-In statistics, **dispersion is a measure of how much spread certain observations are from a central tendency**.
+In statistics, **dispersion is a measure of how much spread certain observations have from a central tendency**.
 It is also called variability or spread.
 One interesting property is that, contrary to central tendencies, dispersion measures can *only* be **positive**.
 In other words, we do not have negative measures of dispersion.